-Having an understanding of who today’s homebuyers are and where they come from are important as you venture down the path of selling your home.
+Having an understanding of who today’s homebuyers are and where they come from is important as you venture down the path of selling your home.

 Maybe you have never sold a home before or it has been years since you sold a home.
 How agents sell homes have changed drastically even in the 18+ years I have been in the business.
 Gone are the slick, real estate magazines, huge real estate sections in the newspaper and even the effectiveness of open houses are waning.